-Subsequent events have been evaluated through April 25, 2022, which approximates the date the financial statements were available to be issued.
+Subsequent events have been evaluated through April 28, 2023, which approximates the date the financial statements were available to be issued.
+See Note 4 for collection of assessments in arrears subsequent to December 31, 2022.

 NOTE 3 - CONCENTRATIONS OF RISK